SummerSlam (2016): Raw

 The following night on Raw, Finn Bálor vacated the Universal Championship due to a shoulder injury incurred at SummerSlam.
-On the same night, General Manager Mick Foley scheduled a Fatal 4-Way elimination match for the next week's Raw to crown a new champion.
+On the same night, General Manager Mick Foley scheduled a fatal four-way elimination match for the next week's Raw to crown a new champion.
 Seth Rollins, Kevin Owens, Big Cass, and Roman Reigns each qualified for the match by defeating Sami Zayn, Neville, Rusev, and Chris Jericho, respectively.
 Owens subsequently won the WWE Universal Championship.

 Also on the post-SummerSlam Raw, Sasha Banks was declared to be out of action due to an injury, reportedly up to two months.
+However, WWE Women's Champion Charlotte's victory celebration was interrupted by Bayley, who was announced by Mick Foley as the Raw women's division's newest member.
+Bayley subsequently defeated Brooke and then Charlotte in a non-title match on the September 5 episode.
+The following week, a triple threat match between Banks, Bayley, and Brooke ended in a double pin for Bayley and Banks, turning Charlotte's title defense at Clash of Champions into a triple threat match.

-However, Charlotte's victory celebration was interrupted by Bayley, who was announced by Mick Foley as the Raw women's division's newest member.
-Furthermore, The Dudley Boyz announced their retirement, but were first confronted by The Shining Stars and then attacked by Luke Gallows and Karl Anderson, who put D-Von through a table.
+Also, The Dudley Boyz (Bubba Ray Dudley and D-Von Dudley) announced their retirement, but were first confronted by The Shining Stars (Primo and Epico) and then attacked by Luke Gallows and Karl Anderson, who put D-Von through a table.

 After SmackDown unveiled their new titles on the post-SummerSlam SmackDown, the WWE Women's Championship and WWE Tag Team Championship were subsequently renamed to Raw Women's Championship and Raw Tag Team Championship, respectively.
 Also, the finals of the Cruiserweight Classic occurred on September 14, 2016, and T. J. Perkins became the inaugural WWE Cruiserweight Champion for the Raw brand.

+Following SummerSlam, Sheamus and Cesaro would continue trading victories in their Best of Seven series, with Sheamus winning the next two matches and Cesaro winning the following three.
+The seventh match was then scheduled for Clash of Champions.

+Roman Reigns and Rusev continued their rivalry over the latter's United States Championship.
+On the September 12 episode of Raw, Reigns lost his match thanks to a distraction from Rusev.
+The following week, Rusev was scheduled to defend the title against Reigns at Clash of Champions.